SynthLabAI/Synapsis/README.md

 - Interface that allows calls to each supported exchange to be identical:

-  > Sell example for Coinbase Pro and Binance:
+  > Buy example for Coinbase Pro and Binance:
   >
   > Coinbase Pro:
   >